 Here I’ve highlights a few of my 60’s guitars, but it only scratches the surface.
-If you would like to add YOUR 60′s guitar story, please email me.
+You’ll see the inspiration for launching Eastwood Guitars in these images below.

 Below: A nifty 1959 Fender Musicmaker.
 I took it to the local luthier and asked him to refinish it, to remove the awful sticker.
 He said, “What?!
 That’s a Vintage Sticker!”
 It took me a while, but now I see his point of view.
-A couple of Fender Duo-Sonics.
-I guess I need a Mustang.
-Got one?
+A couple of Fender Duo-Sonics, which were the inspiration for the Warren Ellis Tenor Series.
 The Airline Guitars were sold through Montgomery Ward.